 That’s called “having a job”.

 Instead, successful traders must think like an entrepreneur.
 It’s about learning, reflecting, planning, testing and monitoring, all at the same time.
-There are no instruction manuals or checklists that will automatically turn you into a successful trader.
+There are no instruction manuals or checklists that will turn you into a successful trader.

 An Independent Thinker Speaks With A Trading Guru